Damietta: Ecclesiastical history

 Hellenistic Tamiathis became a Christian bishopric, a suffragan of the metropolitan see of Pelusium, the capital of the Roman province of Augustamnica Prima, to which Tamiathis belonged.
 Its bishop Heraclius took part in the Council of Ephesus in 431.
 Helpidius was a signatory of the decree of Patriarch Gennadius of Constantinople against simony in 459.
 Bassus was at the Second Council of Constantinople (553).
 In a letter from Patriarch Michael I of Alexandria read at the Photian Council of Constantinople (879), mention is made of Zacharias of Tamiathis, who had attended a synod that Michael had convened in support of Photius.
 Later bishops too of Tamiathis are named in other documents.

-In 1249, when Louis IX of France captured the city, it became for a short time the seat of a Latin Church bishop.
-Gilles of Saumur.
+There are four known bishops for Damietta between 431 and 879.
+In 1249, when Louis IX of France captured the city, it became for a short time the seat of a Latin Church bishop Gilles of Saumur.

-The Latin bishopric, no longer residential, is today listed by the Catholic Church twice as a titular see under the names Tamiathis (Latin) and Damiata (Curiate Italian), each at time of episcopal or archiepiscopal rank, of the Latin and Melkite Catholic Churches, for the Catholic Church, having been until the early 20th century an important centre for that church.
+The Latin bishopric, no longer residential, is today listed by the Catholic Church twice as a titular see under the names Tamiathis (Latin) and Damiata (Curiate Italian), each at time of episcopal or archiepiscopal rank, of the Latin and Melkite Catholic Churches.